lijianweizhuwei/CMPT886/project/final_update.md

 }
 ```

-Why we only return the first vector in Type Legalization.
-The reason is that we have a problem if a variable is called multiple times in a series of instructions.
-The following llvm instruction is a simple example.
+Why we only return the first vector through Type Legalization？ The reason is that we have a problem if a variable is been used several times in a series of instructions.
+The following LLVM instruction is a simple example.
 The variable a is been used 2 times.
-However, it will be splitted in the first step.
+However, it will be split in the first step.
 We cannot use the ideal type legalization method in the next line.
 Therefore, we only return the first vector(which means we only return the low bits data).

 ### Simple example
 ```llvm